norkadev/java-basics/README.md

  Basic java concepts with examples

  # SOLID Principle
 The SOLID principles are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
 Here's an explanation of each principle with Java examples:

-Single Responsibility Principle (SRP) A class should have only one reason to change.
+**1. Single Responsibility Principle (SRP) A class should have only one reason to change.**

 Bad example:

 class User {
     public void createUser(String name, String email) {
         // Logic to create a user
     }
     public void sendEmail(String email, String message) {
         // Logic to send an email
     }
 }

 Good example:

 class User {
     public void createUser(String name, String email) {
         // Logic to create a user
     }
 }
 class EmailService {
     public void sendEmail(String email, String message) {
         // Logic to send an email
     }
 }

 In the improved example, User is only responsible for user creation, and EmailService is responsible for sending emails.

-Open/Closed Principle (OCP) Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+** 2.Open/Closed Principle (OCP) Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.**

 Bad example:

 class Rectangle {
     public double width;
     public double height;
 }
 class Circle {
     public double radius;
 }
 class AreaCalculator {
     public double calculateArea(Object shape) {
         if (shape instanceof Rectangle) {